 Do you want to migrate your company to the cloud but you're not sure how?

-Cloud adoption is increasing, with 60% of organizations predicted to use cloud-managed services by 2022.
+Cloud adoption is increasing, with 60% of organizations predicted to use cloud managed services by 2022.
 The cloud computing market is set to reach $354.6 billion over the next few years.
-Yet, many businesses don't know how to plan and implement a cloud adoption strategy.
+Yet, many businesses don't know how to plan and implement a cloud computing strategy.

 Amazon makes this process less painful with its AWS Cloud Adoption Framework (CAF).

 This article examines the AWS CAF and how it benefits any size or type of business to use cloud computing.